GeorgeBatch/cocoapi/README.md

 * **my_splits**: .txt files containing ids of train, dev, and test images.
 Produced in `notebooks/2-splits.ipynb`.

+### Acknowledgments

+This project was made as part of the CDT (PhD) in Health Data Science.

+**George Batchkala** is supported by Professor Fergus Gleeson’s A2 research funds and the EPSRC Center for Doctoral Training in Health Data Science (EP/S02428X/1).

 # README.txt (original)

 COCO API - http://cocodataset.org/